fryolysis/intune/README.md

 We believe that 12 tone equal temperament is not necessarily the best tuning system for every melody if retuning is an easy operation like in electronic music.
 InTune aims to compute a better tuning tailored to a given musical piece.

 We made two main assumptions.
-First one is: an interval is unimportant to the listener if the notes are sufficiently far apart.
-Second assumption is: Total cost is computed as weighted average of squared individual costs.
+First one is: an interval is unimportant to the listener if the notes are sufficiently far apart in time.
+Second assumption is: Total cost is computed as weighted average of squared differences between desired vs. realized versions of an interval.
 Both assumptions are for reducing the computational burden.

 Here is the algorithm:
 1. Assign a unique variable to each note instance in the score.